 The Company is constantly re-evaluating its processes to ensure there is no slavery or human trafficking in its supply chain.
 Over the coming year, the Company will endeavour to:

-- Encourage greater involvement in modern slavery initiative from teams across the Company.
+- Encourage greater involvement in modern slavery initiatives from teams across the Company.

 - Ensure we participate at external modern slavery events and workshops (where possible).

 - Review our internal training available to our employees.